TAFE SA provides a wide range of support to assist students to achieve their training goals. Visit getting help for the full range of services.

 Support Worker helps guide the student through individual support in class, modified curriculum

-Study skill resources, extra time for assessments
+Provision of study skill resources, extra time for assessments

 Reading difficulties (Dyslexia)